Governance Audit

 Dependencies:

-17. Technical Lead establishes communication protocols for the Technical Advisory Group.
+17. Project Manager establishes communication protocols for the Technical Advisory Group.

 Suggested Timeframe: Project Week 4